lantoli/terraform-provider-lantoli/docs/guides/provider-configuration.md

 }
 ```

-**Note:** Service Accounts can't be used with `mongodbatlas_event_trigger` resources as its API doesn't support it yet.
+**Note:** SAs can't be used with `mongodbatlas_event_trigger` resources as its API doesn't support it yet.

-### Programmatic Access Key (PAK)
+### Programmatic Access Key

-PAK is the legacy authentication method.
-You need to generate a Programmatic Access Key with the appropriate [role](https://docs.atlas.mongodb.com/reference/user-roles/).
-See [MongoDB Atlas documentation](https://www.mongodb.com/docs/atlas/configure-api-access-org/) for instructions on creating and managing your keys.
+Generate a PAK with the appropriate [role](https://docs.atlas.mongodb.com/reference/user-roles/).
+See [MongoDB Atlas documentation](https://www.mongodb.com/docs/atlas/configure-api-access-org/) for instructions.

-**Role recommendation:** If unsure of which role level to grant your key, we suggest creating an organization API Key with an Organization Owner role to ensure sufficient access for all actions.
+**Role recommendation:** If unsure which role to grant, use an organization API key with the Organization Owner role to ensure sufficient access.

 ```terraform
 provider "mongodbatlas" {